mesosphere/dcos-docs-site/pages/services/beta-storage/0.1.0-beta/cli-references/dcos-storage-provider/index.md

 }
 ```

-The `spec.labels` section, allows you to label the volume provider.
+The `spec.labels` section allows you to label the volume provider.
 Labels are not interpreted by DC/OS and it is up to the user to ensure that they are meaningful.
 Labels consist of key-value pairs.
 The keys must be strings of 128 characters or fewer.